Omycron83/Notes/ML/Neural Network.md

 ### Weight Initialization:
 The goal of a neural network is to find the optimal weight matrices to minimize the loss function.
 This, however, begs the question of how to initialize the weights initally.
-The intuitive approach, i.e. initializing all entries to some constant value, doesn't work as there exist
+The intuitive approach, i.e. initializing all entries to some constant value, doesn't work as there exists a symmetry between neurons: in backpropagation, each neuron has the same inputs, and its value is **only** determined by the

 ### Activation Functions:
 There are a number of widely used activation functions, which also all have a